Code-Institute-Submissions/Akragas/README.md

 ## Features

-- ### Header Section - allows user to see site identity and concept via logo
+- ### Header Section - allows user to see site identity and concept via iconography.
+(Will hide icon on mobiles)

 - ### Navigation Section - allows user to navigate to different sections / features